 - 1 batch crumb topping

-Rinse blueberries and take care to pat them as dry as you can.
-Add them to a bowl and sprinkle flour over top, tossing them several times to evenly coat.
-(I used about 1 1/2 teaspoons).
+- Rinse blueberries and take care to pat them as dry as you can.
+Add them to a bowl and sprinkle 1 ½ teaspoons of flour over top, tossing them several times to evenly coat.
 Set aside.

-Add 2 cups of flour, brown sugar, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg to a large mixing bowl and whisk to combine, breaking up any lumps.
+- Add remaining 2 cups of flour, brown sugar, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg to a large mixing bowl and whisk to combine, breaking up any lumps.

-Prepare the crumb topping and scatter evenly over the muffins.
+- Prepare the crumb topping (linked in ingredients list) and scatter evenly over the muffins.

-Bake for 18-20 minutes, or until the tops are golden brown and a tester inserted into the tallest part of the muffin comes out clean.
+- Bake for 18-20 minutes, or until the tops are golden brown and a tester inserted into the tallest part of the muffin comes out clean.
 Let muffins cool in the muffin pan for a 10-15 minutes, then carefully remove to a wire rack to cool completely.
-Dust with confectioners' sugar for serving if desired, and store in an air-tight container.
+Store muffins in an air-tight container and dust with confectioners' sugar just prior to serving, if desired.